OpenIPC/docs/src/content/docs/use-cases/fpv/groundstation-radxa-zero-3w.md

 Adjust your channel as needed.

-For some reason the 40mhz radxa tunnel will connect to 20mhz camera streams.
+(FYI the 40mhz radxa tunnel will connect to 20mhz camera streams.)

-It is possible to overclock your radxa for higher bitrate performance.

 ## GPIO Buttons
 - Connect a button or switch to 3.3v and physical pins 16/18 to increase/decrease your vrx channel respectively.